Wallasey power station: Equipment specification

 The original plant at Wallasey comprised vertical compound engines coupled directly to Ferranti flywheel alternators.
 In 1898 the generating capacity was 150 kW, with 1,200 kW ready for installation, and 1,300 kW was on order.

 Post-war plant

-Following the First World War new plant was installed to meet growing demand for electricity.
-This included 5 MW installed in 1923, 5 MW in 1925 and 12.5 MW in 1928.
+The present station was established in 1915 with two 3,000-kW turbo-generators by the Metropolitan-Vickers Electrical Co., Ltd., and one 1,000-kW set transferred from the old station, the generation being 3-phase.
+6,600 V. An additional 5,000-kW Brush-Ljungstrém set was installed in 1922, and a further similar set in 1926.

 In 1923 the generating plant comprised: